-Several details of the &#8220;Constitution of the Free Church&#8221; afford us a striking proof of the preoccupation of its authors, as to the maintenance of the clerical principle.
+Several details of the "Constitution of the Free Church" afford us a striking proof of the preoccupation of its authors, as to the maintenance of the clerical principle.

 First, the nature of the quotations which are made from the word of God.
-Except the faulty application of a passage of Ephesians referred to above, the word of God, cited very carefully in order to support the authority of the clergy, is only quoted four times on other subjects, and these four quotations, have no reference to the. principles of the Free Church, but solely to general principles of piety, and they might have been equally met with in the first religious book that might be taken up.
+Except the faulty application of a passage of Ephesians referred to above, the word of God, cited very carefully in order to support the authority of the clergy, is only quoted four times on other subjects, and these four quotations, have no reference to the principles of the Free Church, but solely to general principles of piety, and they might have been equally met with in the first religious book that might be taken up.
 If it is a question, on the other hand, of exhibiting all the passages which appear suited to exalt the authority and importance of the clergy, the New Testament is rummaged through and through.

 Here are further proofs of this preoccupation.